-Problem: A died leaving B and C as his heirs; thereafter B died leaving D and E as his heirs; in a proceeding

-D and E?
+Problem: A died leaving B and C as his heirs; thereafter B died leaving D and E as his heirs; in a proceeding under Section 153-4-1 et seq., C.R.S.
+1963 (repealed with the adoption of the Colorado Probate Code) for the determination of interests in property of A, was it necessary that the petition name D and E?